Yarwil

 Yarwil AS is a joint venture between Yara International and Wilhelmsen Maritime Services.
-The Norwegian registered company provides systems for reduction of NOx emissions from ship engines.
-The technology is based on the Selective Catalytic Reduction (SCR) method using Urea as a reactant.
-This method can reduce NOx emissions from ships by as much as 95%.
+The Norwegian registered company provides systems for the reduction of NOx emissions from ship engines.

+Its technology is based on the selective catalytic reduction (SCR) method using urea, as a reactant.

 The company was established as a reaction to the increased focus by the global community on emissions to air from the maritime industry.
 New IMO regulations, MEPC 58, are in place, which demand a reduction in NOx emissions from ships globally of 20% by 2011 and 80% by 2016.

-There are several different technologies available for the reduction of NOx, however the Selective Catalytic Reduction method is the only known technology that can reach the 2016 target of 80%.

 Yarwil was registered on 22 August 2007 and has its headquarters at Lysaker just outside Oslo in Norway.

-On 21 October 2013 a press release was issued by Yara International stating they had acquired full ownership of Yarwil and that the company would become part of their NOxCare initiative as of 1 January 2014.
+On 21 October 2013, a press release was issued by Yara International stating they had acquired full ownership of Yarwil and that the company would become part of their NOxCare initiative as of 1 January 2014.